Making a difference

 “What is Rotary?”
-I opened my mouth to reply and then stopped short with the realization that I simply did not know where to begin.
+I opened my mouth to reply and then stopped short with the realisation that I simply did not know where to begin.

 The problem wasn’t that I didn’t know what Rotary was.
 The problem was that Rotary was – and is – too large and complex to easily define.
 We are a member-based organisation, a club-based organisation, and a service-based organisation; we are local, regional, and international; we are community members, businesspeople and professionals, working and retired, active in nearly every country in the world.
 Every one of our 1.2 million members has a unique set of goals, experiences, and priorities; every one of us has a unique understanding of Rotary.

 To me, Rotary is defined not by who we are, but by what we do – by the potential that Rotary gives us, and the ways we realise that potential in meaningful and lasting service.
 Rotary has been around for a long time: 112 years.
 In some ways, we’ve changed tremendously, as we’ve grown, matured, and adapted to the changing needs of our members and communities.
 In our fundamentals, however, we remain the same: an organisation of people with the desire – and through Rotary, the ability – to make a diﬀerence in our communities, and the world.

 We answer the question “What is Rotary?” with our actions, by making a diﬀerence through our service.

 As an organisation, we recognise how important it is that the world understand what Rotary is, and what we do.
 At the same time, we know that it is more important than ever to allow our clubs to define Rotary service for themselves.